hugoliveira79/cartrack_test/README.md

 ## Usage
 - import the postman request colection
 - import the postman enviroment
-- In the postman enviroment set up the URL property to your own URL
+- In the postman enviroment set up the URL property to your own URL, if you are using your own server

 ## Requests available